onkwon/yaos/README.md

 ### 2. Get a Toolchain

 Get one from [here](https://launchpad.net/gcc-arm-embedded) if you don't have one installed yet.
-Or you can build from source putting much more effort compiling.
-It would be worth to try learning your lesson.
+Or you can compile it from source code putting more effort, which is not recommended but still worth to try.

 ### 3. Build